-Research Assistant Professor
+Assistant or Associate Professor

-Center for Brain, Biology & Behavior
+Center for Brain, Biology and Behavior

 University of Nebraska-Lincoln